 No single test can fully tax and capture all aspects of a controller’s dynamic range.
 However, the following group of tests collectively document a particular instrument’s capabilities.
 Each test has strengths and weaknesses which will be discussed.
 Some of these tests require external equipment; such tests must be approached with some trepidation.
-It is all too easy to lay-off a frailty of the inexperienced operator or an external instrument on the controller under examination.
-Digital storage oscilloscopes typically have 8-bit resolution, and functions generators rarely are harmonically pure to -100 dB.
-Modern vibration controllers are as accurate as most digital signal analyzers, and often will be the most accurate function generator and signal analyzer in your lab.
+It is all too easy to lay-off the frailty of the inexperienced operator or an external instrument on the controller under examination.
+Digital storage oscilloscopes typically have an 8-bit resolution, and functions generators rarely are harmonically pure to -100 dB.
+Modern vibration controllers are as accurate as most digital signal analyzers and often will be the most accurate function generator and signal analyzer in your lab.

 We will use tests that focus on three aspects of the controller: input channels, output channels, and control algorithms.
-These three aspects will be in interdependent, especially the control algorithm tests, which depend on the signals from the input and output channels, and therefore can be no better than either of those.
-In many cases both the controller input and output will be used simultaneously.
+These three aspects will be interdependent, especially the control algorithm tests, which depend on the signals from the input and output channels, and therefore can be no better than either of those.
+In many cases, both the controller input and output will be used simultaneously.

 We will look at two different tests of an input channel, wherein carefully produced external analog signals are applied to the Control input and the controller is used to capture the signal for digital analysis.
 Then we will examine the dynamic range of the Drive output by having the controller generate a full-scale fixed-frequency sinewave and measure this with an external signal analyzer.
-Next we will use a severe Demand spectrum in a “bare-wire” or “loop-back” test to examine both the Drive and Control signals, simultaneously.
+Next, we will use a severe Demand spectrum in a “bare-wire” or “loop-back” test to examine both the Drive and Control signals, simultaneously.
 Two additional “loop-back” tests will be discussed, one using swept sine and the other narrow bands of random noise.
 Finally, we will examine controlling a “high-Q” active filter acting as a simulation of a structure on a shaker.

 Two-Tone Input Test